sergeichestakov/webmote/README.md

 ```
 This should open up the browser with some tabs as well.

-Next launch the app through the expo client by running
+Next, in a new terminal window, launch the app through the expo client by running
 ```bash
 expo start
 ```
 Now you can open up the Expo app on your phone and scan the QR code to run my app.
 ## How it works
 ![Screenshot](assets/images/screenshot.jpg)

 Taking a look at the screenshot above, we can see there's quite a bit of functionality.
 The arrows at the very bottom allow you to scroll (up and down keys) and switch tabs (left and right).

 In the row immediately above that, the two smaller arrows allow you to iterate
-through any links on the current page.
-It will highlight the one it's currently
-on and the "enter" key to the right of them will actually click the link and
+through any links (anchor tags) on the current page.
+It will highlight the one that's currently selected and the "enter" key to the right of them will actually click the link and
 navigate to the URL specified in the href attribute.

 The left and right arrows above those simply go back and forward in history respectively.

-Finally we have a refresh button at the top, which just refreshes the page, and a power button
+On the top row, we have a refresh button, which just refreshes the page, and a power button
 which closes the browser if it's open and reopens a new browser window if it's closed.
 There's even haptic feedback when you press buttons!

+Finally, we have a search bar at the very top which allows you to search anything on Google.
+You can also prefix "goto:" followed by a valid URL to take you directly to any website. (for example `goto:youtube.com` will take you right to Youtube).

 ## Notes
 This has only been tested on Android so far, but it should work the same on iPhones.

 This app is still very much in progress as I put it together at a hackathon, however I plan to add more functionality and make it easier to install and distribute.